xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/1-1.jpg)![](http://www3.cs.stonybrook.edu/~coxie/holloween/1-2.jpg)

-You can get all of these from walmart.
+You can get all of these from Wal-Mart.

 ### Step 1: choose your boxes.
 Select the right boxes for your head and body.